 Here’s an example of how expectation can shape results:

 I was in a thrift store some time ago, and saw evidence that a bookseller has been there before me (again, stickers over every barcode were scratched away).
 I immediately told myself “This place is picked over.
 There’s nothing to be found here.”
 And consequently, I was finding very little.

 Why?
 It’s pretty obvious.
-I began to expect to find more.
-And you find what you expect to find.
+As soon as I expected to find more, I found more.
+You find what you expect to find.

-- I can go into a town with the most ruthless competition imaginable (ever been to Salt Lake City?) and still extract tons of profits from every source.
+- I can go into a town with the most ruthless FBA competition imaginable (ever been to Salt Lake City?) and still extract tons of profitable books from every source.

-- I can go to a library book sale with literally 20 people scanning books, find their blindspot, and make more money than all of them.
+- I can go to a library book sale with literally 20 Amazon sellers scanning books, find their blindspot, and make more money than all of them.